 After all, history shows that people who have bought from your company before are most likely to be repeat customers if they are happy with the overall journey.

-If you were to look at it from the customer’s viewpoint, the ushering in of the digital era, and now AI has leveled the field for the buyer vis-a-vis Price and Product Offering.
+If you were to look at it from the customer’s viewpoint, the ushering in of the digital era, and now AI, has leveled the field for the buyer vis-à-vis Price and Product Offering.

-The introduction of AI and its applied fields such as Machine Learning now affects almost every stage of a customer journey.
+The introduction of AI and its applied fields, such as Machine Learning, now affects almost every stage of a customer journey.

 What is the facilitator today is that consumers live in an omnichannel, multi-channel world, and AI provides a means to enable informed and intelligent responses across all these platforms.